Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Yup.
 Hard ‘ta avoid that conclusion.
 An’ that means Singularity’s been *usin’* us both."

-"For…how long?"
+"For... how long?"

 "Millennia, for both.
 Us for much longer.
-An’ Thurrsto…it gets worse.
+An’ Thurrsto... it gets worse.
 They *made* me, ‘member?
 I’m made by at leas’ two forces that ain’t our friends.
 You need to consider that."

-That statement hit Thurrsto like a bolt of lighting right to the nuts. "...I…"
+That statement hit Thurrsto like a bolt of lighting right to the nuts. "...I..."

 Well.

 "Yeah.
 That’s the evilist thing I gotta ask of ‘ya, ‘cuz I’ve had a big, *long* think.
-I…shit, Thurrsto.
+I... shit, Thurrsto.
 I’m just a big furry ‘Back at heart.
 S’all I ever wanted ‘ta be.
 But now I gotta worry I ain’t what I think I am.
-So while I still can, mebbe…I gotta lay in contingencies."
+So while I still can, mebbe...
+I gotta lay in contingencies."

 Thurrsto felt his fur rise along his spine.
 Daar was asking an *unthinkable* thing of him.

-"What you’re asking is…so much more than treason."
+"What you’re asking is... so much more than treason."

 "Is it? *I’m* asking it.
 You need a contingency plan *against me.* I know y’all have thought on a post-Daar world, jus’...now you gotta think on how ‘ya might make it so, if needed."

-"I can’t possibly involve anyone else in such planning…"
+"I can’t possibly involve anyone else in such planning..."

 "Sure ‘ya can.
 Jus’ the ones closest to ‘ya, who can be *trusted.* An’ you tell ‘em I requested this.
-Besides…I’d be surprised if ‘ya din’t have some kinda related plannin’ in place already…"
+Besides...
+I’d be surprised if ‘ya din’t have some kinda related plannin’ in place already..."

 Thurrsto sighed, avoiding the trap.
 "For both our sakes, I won’t comment on what we may or may not do for the good of the Gao.
 As to this?
 Very well.
 If you think it’s necessary."

 "I hope ‘ta fuck it ain’t.
 But what happens if our enemies *do* make me their puppet somehow?
-Balls, we really shoulda thought of it sooner…but we thought of it now."
+Balls, we really shoulda thought of it sooner... but we thought of it now."

-"You know, of course, that if I do this, I must also make…" Thurrsto cleared his throat delicately. "*...associated* contingencies."
+"You know, of course, that if I do this, I must also make..."
+Thurrsto cleared his throat delicately. "*...associated* contingencies."

 Daar stiffened.
-Of course he’d considered the danger that *he* could conceivably pose to the Gao…Thurrsto suspected he hadn’t thought so closely about how dangerous those closest and most beloved to him might be in the same circumstances.
+Of course he’d considered the danger that *he* could conceivably pose to the Gao...
+Thurrsto suspected he hadn’t thought so closely about how dangerous those closest and most beloved to him might be in the same circumstances.

 That was fundamentally the problem with Great Fathers.
 Everything pivoted on them. *Every* influence and force at work on them had to be considered.